What are dioxins?

 Some dioxins are highly toxic and can cause cancer, reproductive and developmental problems, damage to the immune system, and can interfere with hormones.

 When released into the air, dioxins may be transported long distances and eventually settle in minute amounts on plants, where they are taken up by animals.
 When dioxins are released into water, they tend to settle into sediments.
 Here they can be ingested by fish and other aquatic organisms.
 Dioxins are extremely persistent and decompose very slowly in the environment.
 They become concentrated in the food chain so that animals have higher concentrations than plants, water, soil, or sediments.
 Within animals, dioxins tend to accumulate in fat.

 Foods high in animal fat, such as milk, meat, fish and eggs (and foods that use these as ingredients) are the main source of dioxins for humans where are stored in fatty tissues and are neither metabolised nor excreted.

-In November 2001 The WHO set a provisional recommendation for tolerable monthly intake (PTMI) for dioxins of 70 picogram/kg body weight, per month.
-This level is the amount of dioxins that can be ingested over a lifetime without detectable health effects.
+In 2001, the Joint Food and Agriculture Organization of the United Nations (FAO)/WHO Expert Committee on Food Additives (JECFA) performed an updated comprehensive risk assessment of PCDDs, PCDFs, and “dioxin-like” PCBs.
+The experts established a provisional tolerable monthly intake (PTMI) of 70 picogram/kg per month.
+This level is the amount of dioxins that can be ingested over lifetime without detectable health effects.1

 Although dioxins are environmental contaminants, most dioxin exposure occurs through diet, with over 95% coming through ingestion of animal fats.
 A long-term strategy to reduce the body’s burden includes trimming fat from meat, consuming low-fat dairy products and ensuring a balanced diet that includes adequate intake of fruits, vegetables and cereals.
 This will help to avoid excessive exposure to one of the sources of dioxins.